HardeepAsrani/google-pagerank-checker/README.md

 Feel free to use it :)

-Don't forget to following me [@HardeepAsrani](https://www.twitter.com/HardeepAsrani)
+Don't forget to follow me on Twitter [@HardeepAsrani](https://www.twitter.com/HardeepAsrani)